We provide a list of the worlds most expensive foods, and a little bit about what it is that makes them so desirable (or just expensive!).

 Macadamia nuts are toxic to dogs.

-For meat lovers Kobe beef is the holy grail of steaks.
-In Japan a meal consisting of this meat, prized for its rich flavour, tenderness and heavy marbling of fat will set you back around ¥13000 ($130/£65) on your credit card.
+Unsurprisingly one of the most expensive foods, for meat lovers Kobe beef is the holy grail of steaks.
+In Japan, a meal consisting of this meat, prized for its rich flavour, tenderness and heavy marbling of fat will set you back around ¥13000 ($130/£65) on your credit card.

 The criteria for authentic Kobe beef is very strict: the meat must come from the black Tajimi-ushi breed of Wagyu cattle, and be born, raised and slaughtered in the Hyogo Prefecture region of Japan (in which lies the city of Kobe).